TT432/TAIGA-Replant/README.md

 ![TAIGA IMAGE](/taiga.png?raw=true)

-Tinkers Alloying Addon(TAIGA)
+Tinkers Alloying Addon (TAIGA)
 ===============

 TAIGA is an addon for Tinkers Construct.
-It aims to find new minable ores, new alloys and a bunch of new tinker traits for them.
+It adds new minable ores, new alloys and a bunch of new tinker traits for them.

 Included:
  * 16 new meltable Ores with 4 new hardness levels (5,6,7,8)